tcamolesi/GPJIT/README.md

 ------------

 GPJIT is a simple genetic programming software that tries to create an algebraic expression as an approximation to an unknown R -> R function.
-It's innovative in the sense that it generates x86 assembly instructions in order to improve the fitness evaluation of each individual in the population.
+It''s innovative in the sense that it generates x86 assembly instructions in order to improve the fitness evaluation of each individual in the population.